 When the insurance carrier denies coverage it then considers itself out of the loop.
 Let the slip-and-fall victim try and collect their damages from the business’ cash and assets.
 It’s not the insurance company’s responsibility to compensate the victim.

 Fighting for Payment When There’s a Dispute Between the Business and Its Insurance Carrier

-When a slip and fall accident victim is hurt at a large store or chain restaurant, there is comfort in knowing that the business itself has ample resources to cover their damage claim even if their carrier denies coverage.
+When a slip and fall accident victim is hurt at a large store or chain restaurant, there is comfort in knowing that the business itself has ample resources to cover its damage claim even if its carrier denies coverage.
 However, sometimes that sense of relief may be fleeting because a lot of times the business will drag its heels in settling a claim.
-They don’t want to pull out their checkbook, not matter how large a company they may be.
+They don’t want to pull out their checkbook, no matter how large a company they may be.

 If there is a coverage dispute between a business and its insurance company, then the accident victim can feel like a rudderless ship left out in the sea of deniability.

 Here, an experienced personal injury lawyer can be of tremendous help.
 Steps can be taken to force someone to assume responsibility and to cover the victim’s damages, including filing a lawsuit to recover the victim’s lost wages, pain and suffering, medical care costs, physical therapy, doctor visits, and other costs.

 Personal Injury Lawyers and Slip and Fall Accident Claims